 Scan the QR code for the number talk.
 Stop the video when instructed and complete the tasks.
-If you don't have a device, follow the instructions below.
+If you don't have a device, follow the steps below

-- Look at the dot picture for only 2 seconds and then cover the page.
-Can you remember what you saw? - How would you solve the questions?
-How do you see the dots and how many dots are there in total? - Have another look for 4 seconds. - Draw what you saw and write about how you solved it.
+Look at the dot picture for only 2 seconds and then cover the page.
+Can you remember what you saw?
+How would you solve the question how many dots are there in total?
+Have another look for 4 seconds.
+Draw what you saw and write how you solved it.